 Heard over Station KMTR Breakfast Club program.
-A gentleman having just finished his vocal number, and the audience having applauded, the announcer was heard to say, "Thank you, ladies and gentlemen, that was Just a Fool Who Loves."
+A gentleman having just finished his vocal number, and the audience having applauded, the an nouncer was heard to say, "Thank you ladies and gentlemen, that was Just of Fool Who Loves."
 Miss Florence Rottner, 4915 Wadsworth st., Los Angeles.
 Calif.